DualStreamFoveaNet: A Dual Stream Fusion Architecture with Anatomical Awareness for Robust Fovea Localization: Introduction

-Fortunately, other anatomical structures outside the fovea, such as blood vessels, are useful for localization~\cite{li2004automated, narasimha2006robust, sekhar2008automated, asim2012detection, gegundez2013locating, giachetti2013use, aquino2014establishing, deka2015detection, dashtbozorg2016automatic, girard2016simultaneous, medhi2016effective, molina2017fast, guo2020robust, song2022bilateral}.
-Previous works have utilized morphological methods to model the anatomical relationships between the fovea and blood vessels~\cite{li2004automated, aquino2014establishing, deka2015detection, medhi2016effective, guo2020robust}.
-However, these morphological methods may fail when the image has rare fovea position and color intensity, as described above.
-Fovea localization is an important upstream task in clinical diagnosis, helping to diagnose maculopathy and abnormalities \cite{aquino2014establishing, deka2015detection}.
-Although recent works have employed deep learning methods to improve performance, they typically only utilize fundus images as input~\cite{sedai2017multi, al2018multiscale, geetharamani2018macula, meyer2018pixel, pachade2019novel, huang2020efficient, xie2020end, bhatkalkar2021fundusposnet}.
-These works are also implemented on datasets containing few challenging images, resulting in three main pitfalls: 1) inadequate exploitation of the anatomical structure outside the macula as only fundus images are used as input; 2) typical convolution-based architectures lacking incorporation of global features; and 3) sensitivity to challenging cases, such as rare fovea positions and severe lesions.
+Previous works have employed carefully designed morphological methods to model the intricate anatomical relationships between the fovea and blood vessels~\cite{li2004automated, aquino2014establishing, deka2015detection, medhi2016effective, guo2020robust}.
+However, these traditional methods based on morphological models may falter when faced with images exhibiting rare fovea positions and color intensity variations.
+While more recent studies have harnessed the power of deep learning to enhance performance, they typically rely solely on fundus images as input~\cite{sedai2017multi, al2018multiscale, geetharamani2018macula, meyer2018pixel, pachade2019novel, huang2020efficient, xie2020end, bhatkalkar2021fundusposnet} and are implemented on datasets containing few challenging images.
+These approaches result in three main shortcomings: 1) inadequate exploitation of the anatomical structure outside the macula, as only fundus images are used as input; 2) typical convolution-based architectures lacking the incorporation of global features; and 3) sensitivity to challenging cases, such as rare fovea positions and severe lesions.